 While this material is available freely to you, you may not reuse these materials, in any form, without the consent of ACES and the authors.

-To keep up with editing news, I've been using Scoop.it, a content curation program, for the last four or five years.
-It let me gather posts on topics such as proofreading and editing, evaluate them, and add comments on them.
+To keep up with editing news, I used Scoop.it, a content curation program, for four or five years.
+It let me gather posts on proofreading and editing, evaluate them, and add comments on them.
 You can visit my page here.

 Now, however, the free version of Scoop.it has restricted me to 50 articles, much less than the 1300 I've posted.
 And the premium version is $14 a month, which is more than I'm willing to pay.
 So I'm going to go back to posting links and commentary here under "Monthly Updates," and as I add links at the top, I'll delete older ones from the bottom.

 Estimating job times (for editors)

 Years ago, someone (sorry I can't credit you personally) on the Copyediting-L discussion list posted the following formula for estimating the amount of time required to edit a manuscript, and I’ve found that it works fairly well:

 1. Choose a short sample from within the manuscript.